YashAnand1/IMS-Document/README.md

 - Project names & Column-headers do not contain spaces.
 Ex: `PROJECT 1` should be `PROJECT_1` under the Project column
 - Names of column headers are not changed
 - The standardised format is being followed
+- Columns for which data is unavailable are being skipped

 ### 🌿 **Creating Custom-Commands**
 IMS provides the user with the flexibility to create their own custom commands for retrieving inventory-data, by defining column-headers from the Inventory Spreadsheet, for displaying the inventory-data.
 It is heavily recommended to follow the analogy provided below for creating Custom-Commands related to objects.
 However, it should be noted that if data is insufficient then user can choose objects according to their preference and data.
 The analogy is as follows: